jexxme/openUptimes/README.md

 6. Navigate to `http://localhost:3000/admin` to configure your services

+7. Set up GitHub Actions for monitoring (see [GitHub Actions Monitoring](#github-actions-monitoring))

-7. For production, build and start:
+8. For production, build and start:
    ```bash
    npm run build
    npm run start